plotly/plotly.github.io/_posts/plotly2/2016-07-12-how-to-make-a-histogram.md

  - title: Style a Chart
    sub-steps:
     - copy: "You can choose your colors, text position, or typeface.
 Click on STYLE on the left-hand side to play around with the style of your chart."
     - copy: "To change the colors, click on ‘Traces’ under the same STYLE tab.
-Note that certain colors and typeface are available only on PRO.
+Note that certain colors and typeface are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Colour main](../static/images/make-a-histogram/histogram-colours.png)"
     - copy: "It's also possible to change the bin size (the width of each bin) and the padding between each bar; it's under the same 'Traces' section.
 We want padding between each bar, so we've spaced them by 15%."
       img: "![Bin and bar spacing](../static/images/make-a-histogram/histogram-bin-bar.png)"